dat-labs/dat-main/README.md

 ## Contributing 🐱‍💻
 ### Verified Connectors
-0. Clone this repo.
+0. Ensure that you have `docker` installed.
-1. Ensure that you have `docker` installed.
+1. Clone this repo and `cd dat-main/` into the cloned repo.
 2. Download and run
  ```bash
 ./dev-dat-platform.sh --rebuild=false